 Tribe members harvesting on the land may verbally identify their tribal affiliation and reference this agreement.

-The ACF Management Committee reserves the right to prevent collection from lands where the safety of tribe members or other users may be impacted, or in areas deemed ecologically sensitive.
-Such restrictions will be clearly posted at forest access points and on the ACF website.
+The ACF Management Committee may prevent collection from lands where the safety of tribal citizens or other users may be impacted or in areas deemed ecologically sensitive.

-The ACF Management Committee reserves the right to restrict access to the land between dusk and dawn.
 Such restrictions will be clearly posted at forest access points and on the ACF website.

 Part 3: Proposed Trail Names and Educational Signage

 Proposed Trail Names